OleguerCanal/transformer_ingredients/README.md

 # Transformer Ingredients

-Collection of minimal building blocks for transformer-based neural networks.
+Collection of **minimal** building blocks for transformer-based neural networks in PyTorch.

 It seems that I'm gonna be playing with a lot of transformer-based architectures and I wanted to have a package I can add to other repos with common building blocks.